greg-1-anderson/badcamp2014-behat-travisci/README.md

 2. Clone the repository

+3. `cd behat`

-3. If you do not have composer installed globally: `curl -s https://getcomposer.org/installer | php`
+4. If you do not have composer installed globally: `curl -s https://getcomposer.org/installer | php`

-3. `./composer install`
+5. `./composer install`

-4. `./bin/install_drupal_sqlite.sh`
+6. `./bin/install_drupal_sqlite.sh`

-5. Confirm that it worked: `./bin/behat -di`
+7. Confirm that it worked: `./bin/behat -di`

-6. In a separate shell: `cd html && drush runserver --server=builtin 8080 --strict=0`
+8. In a separate shell: `cd ../drupal && drush runserver --server=builtin 8080 --strict=0`

-7. Run some tests!  `./bin/behat`
+9. Run some tests!  `./bin/behat`

 STEP-BY-STEP SETUP ON TRAVIS